t128n/t128n.github.io/writings/2025-04-26_boring_technology.md

 published: 2025-04-26
 ---

-The software industry moves at a frantic pace.
-New frameworks, languages, and tools appear daily, each promising superior performance, scalability, or productivity.
+Software moves fast.
+Organizations, however, decay even faster.
+Teams churn.
+Priorities shift.
+Budgets shrink.
+Systems must survive this entropy — or they collapse.

-Many developers, caught in the hype cycle, abandon stable systems to chase shiny new things.
+Many developers, caught in the hype cycle, abandon stable systems for the latest frameworks and tools.
 This is not engineering.
-It is hype-chasing disguised as progress.
+It is risk accumulation disguised as progress.

-Real engineering demands reliability.
-It demands systems that survive team turnover, budget cuts, and shifting business priorities.
-"Boring technology" — mature, battle-tested, well-understood tools — is critical to that survival.
+Real engineering demands boring technology: mature, battle-tested, well-understood systems.

-Boring technologies are predictable.
-Their failure modes are known, their documentation is complete, and operational expertise is widespread.
-When problems occur, answers are a search away and not buried in obscure GitHub issues.
-Teams can hire and onboard faster.
-Systems behave consistently under stress.
-Customers experience stability, not chaos.
+Systems whose behavior is predictable even as everything around them changes.

+Boring technologies resist entropy.
+Their failure modes are known.
+Their documentation is complete.
+Expertise is widespread.
+When problems arise, solutions are readily available, not buried in obscure forums or half-finished GitHub projects.

-Legacy code, often maligned, should be recognized for what it frequently represents: systems that delivered sustained value across years of organizational entropy.
-Good legacy systems evolved without sacrificing reliability.
-Bad legacy systems typically reveal organizational failure, not technological inertia.
+Legacy code, often maligned, often represents precisely this: systems that delivered sustained value over years of change.
+Good legacy systems adapt without losing reliability.
+Bad legacy systems reveal organizational dysfunction, not technological inertia.

-By contrast, adopting new and unproven technologies introduces silent liabilities: hidden complexity, immature tooling, operational risks that only surface at scale.
-"Move fast and break things" is an acceptable strategy only when the cost of failure is negligible, which is rarely true for serious systems.
+By contrast, chasing unproven technologies introduces hidden complexity and operational risks that scale faster than teams can manage.
+"Move fast and break things" only works when the cost of failure is negligible.
+A rare condition in serious systems.

-Engineers should be relentlessly curious, but strategically conservative.
-Innovation must be targeted at the product’s core value, not at the underlying plumbing.
-Core systems should favor technologies that are boring by design: stable, predictable, understood.
+Engineers must be relentlessly curious, but strategically conservative.
+Innovation must target what differentiates the product, not the plumbing.
+Core systems should be boring by design: stable, predictable, understood.

+Boring technology matters because it creates systems that survive entropy.
+In a world where change is constant, stable foundations are not optional.
+They are the difference between survival and collapse.

 Choosing boring technology is not a failure of imagination.
-It is a commitment to building systems that endure, delivering value long after the initial excitement fades.
+It is the disciplined choice to build systems that endure.

 ---